Looking to up the wow-factor on your Instagram account? Or find a special place to watch the sun set?

 Not all great views need to be from the highest point.
 There’s plenty to see at sea level, too.

-Sulphur Bay is also a wildlife refuge, providing a place for bird watchers to spot up to 60 different species, including many natives, who feed and/or nest in this unique environment.
+Sulphur Bay provides an important refuge for bird watchers to spot up to 60 different species, including many natives, who feed and/or nest in this unique environment.

 To find this free walkway at the southern end of Lake Rotorua, head to the car park near the lake end of Eruera Street.
 Be sure to stick to the marked paths to ensure your safety and the protection of this fragile environment.